Johnson City New York, known as the "Home of the Square Deal", is located in Broome County in what is called the "Southern Tier" of upstate NY.

 Chief Korutz retired in September of 2004 and Asst.
 Chief Potts was named the Acting Chief of Police.
 Chief Potts was permanently appointed to the Chief's position in January of 2005 and Captain Ted Wido was named the Administrative Captain and took over the duties of Assistant Chief.

-In 2010 Chief Potts retired and Chief Joseph Zikuski, and Assistant Chief's William Yeager and David Eggleston became joint chief's of both the Binghamton Police Department and Johnson City Police Department.
+In 2010 Chief Potts retired and Chief Joseph Zikuski, and Assistant Chief's William Yeager and David Eggleston became joint chief's of both the Binghamton Police Department and Johnson City Police Department until 2014.

 We're sorry, but we can not process e-mail requests for departmental patches